cvdelannoy/poreTally/README.md

 # poreTally: standardized nanopore reads assembler benchmarking
 #### [Carlos de Lannoy](https://www.vcard.wur.nl/Views/Profile/View.aspx?id=77824), [Dick de Ridder](https://www.vcard.wur.nl/Views/Profile/View.aspx?id=56806&ln=eng)

 poreTally brings all you need to benchmark MinION assembly pipelines together.
-It also generates a report for you in article style and can publish it in a readable format on Github/Gitlab.
+It also generates a report for you in article style, which you can publish in a readable format on Github/Gitlab.

-#### NOTE: PRODUCT IN DEVELOPMENT, USE WITH CAUTION

 ## Installing poreTally
 Before installing poreTally, ensure you have python3, miniconda/anaconda and git